XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/field.md

 > - Retreating Support Echelons does not prevent you from gold medals, nor does support kills (shown in green +#) count towards.

 @ Visual

-### Why do I get the lack of ammo/ration warning and sometimes not?

-> You'll get the warning when you lack either of them, when you can see the enemy, and when you engage them first in battle.